fliegwerk/borg-distribute/README.md

 # borg-distribute
 borg-distribute is a wrapper for the ingenious borg backup utility.
 Unfortunately this tool has no support for a server client architecture and other features, like multiple redundant backups distributed over multiple disks. borg-distribute handles the management of your repositories server-side and provides easy ways of pushing and retrieving backups from any client.

+## Philosophy

+The main feature of borg is the ability to do very fine-grained incremental backups efficiently, but this has a quite severe drawback: Any damage to the archive will result in total corruption as there's no redundancy.
+This is where borg-distribute comes into play: By creating archives on multiple disks and cycling through them we add another layer of security.

+New backups are always pushed onto the oldest archive available.
+This way we automatically cycle through all disks and wear them down evenly.
+If you want to retrieve information from your backup it will automatically be pulled from the newest release.

+## Server-side directory structure

+Consider a structure like this:

+    /home/borg
+    ├── partlist.txt
+    ├── disks
+    │   ├── 94047ea0-01 -> /mnt/disk1
+    │   ├── a4fc1b7e-01 -> /mnt/disk2
+    │   └── 34f5888d-01 -> /mnt/disk3
+    └── repos
+        ├── my-backup
+        │   ├── newest -> /mnt/disk3/backups/jan-hawk
+        │   └── oldest -> /mnt/disk2/backups/jan-hawk
+        └── another-backup
+            ├── newest -> /mnt/disk1/backups/seb-bak
+            └── oldest -> /mnt/disk3/backups/seb-bak

+Here we have three disks for our backup storage available under /home/borg/disks for easier acces and symlinks to the newest and oldest instances of every backup repository respectively.
+The script `rebuild-links.sh` automatically creates this structure for us.
+All you have to supply is the file `partlist.txt` which is a collection of all partition UUIDs containing backups.

 # Installation
 ## SSH Access
 It's advised to create a new SSH keypair for every user of your borg backup system.
 Setup some sort of quick access in your .ssh/config like this: